Explore postgraduate training pathways in regional Queensland.

 For detailed information in relation to training and assessment requirements, please contact RACS.

 Applicants must have permanent residency or citizenship of Australia and New Zealand at the time of registration and hold general (unconditional) medical registration in Australia or general scope or restricted general scope registration in the relevant specialty in New Zealand.
-Applicants are also required to have successfully completed the RACS Hand Hygiene Learning Module and RACS Let’s Operate With Respect eModule and must have passed the RACS Generic Surgery Science Examination (GSSE).
-In addition, applicants must have completed an emergency or critical care rotation of at least 8 working weeks in length a plastic and reconstructive surgery rotation of a least 10 working weeks in length, including a minimum of 5 continuous weeks and Surgery in General rotation of a least 26 working weeks in length.
+Applicants are also required to have successfully completed the RACS Hand Hygiene Learning Module and RACS Operating with Respect eModule, and have passed the RACS Generic Surgical Sciences Examination (GSSE).
+In addition, applicants must have completed an emergency or critical care rotation of at least 8 working weeks in length (completed prior to the application closing date), and a plastic and reconstructive surgery rotation of a least 10 working weeks in length, including a minimum of 5 continuous weeks (within the last 5 years) and rotations in any surgical specialty of a least 26 continuous working weeks in length (within the last 5 years).
 Further details are available from RACS.

 Explore postgraduate training pathways in regional Queensland.